-Todos Santos is a small coastal town in the foothills of the Sierra de la Laguna Mountains, on the Pacific coast side of the Baja California Peninsula, about an hour’s drive north of Cabo San Lucas on Highway 19 and an hour’s drive southwest from La Paz.
+Todos Santos is a small coastal town in the foothills of the Sierra de la Laguna Mountains, on the Pacific coast side of the Baja California Peninsula, about an hour’s drive north of Cabo San Lucas and an hour’s drive southwest of La Paz.

 Todos Santos is located very near the Tropic of Cancer in the municipality of La Paz.
 The population was 6,485 at the census of 2015.
 It is the second-largest town in the municipality.

 Todos Santos, Baja California Sur, was named a “Pueblo Mágico” in 2006.

 Because of its temperate climate, the town is also known as “Cuernavaca of the State of Baja California Sur”.